deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/bb-debugging-mvc-applications.md

     <b>Figure 14-15.</b> Enabling Edit and Continue in the project properties
 </p>

+### Modifying the Project
 <!--
 Chapter 14: Overview of MVC Projects
     # Debugging MVC Applications
         ## Using Edit and Continue (363-366)
-            ### Enabling Edit and Continue
-                Figure 14-15.
-Enabling Edit and Continue in the project properties -->

             ### Modifying the Project
+                Listing 14-6.
+Removing the ViewBag Call from the Index Method in the HomeController.cs file Listing 14-7.
+Removing the ViewBag Call from the Index.cshtml file -->

 ### Editing and Continuing